diku-dk/futhark/docs/installation.rst

 ---------------------

-We use the the `Haskell Tool Stack`_ to handle dependencies and compilation of the Futhark compiler.
-Thus, you will need to install the ``stack`` tool.
+We use the the `Haskell Tool Stack`_ to handle dependencies and compilation of the Futhark compiler, so you will need to install the ``stack`` tool.
 Fortunately, the ``stack`` developers provide ample documentation about `installing Stack`_ on a multitude of operating systems.
 If you're lucky, it may even be in your local package repository.

 We do not presently issue source releases of Futhark, so the only way to compile from source is to perform a checkout of our Git